About Schindelhauer Bikes

 Questions about extras & attachments

 It is possible to attach a trailer to lots of our models.
 With the appropriate adapter, trailers from Thule, Burley and Croozer can be used with Gustav VIII/II, Greta VIII/II, Ludwig VIII/XI, Lotte, Friedrich VIII/XI and Frieda VIII/XI.
 In addition to the three brands mentioned, bicycle trailers by Weber are supported for the models Wilhelm, Ludwig XIV, Heinrich, Hannah, Oskar and Jacob – with respective adapters.
+For e-bikes with MAHLE drive (Arthur, Antonia, Emil, Emilia), it is possible to carry a trailer from Thule with this adapter.

 For further details on the choice of adapters as well as further advice, please contact a Schindelhauer dealer or contact us with the name of your bicycle model and the name of the desired trailer.